This post may contain affiliate links. Please see my disclosure policy for more details.

 Littomore Hotels & Suites – 3-bedroom apartment (sleeps 6) starting at $349 per night.

-To browse more hotels in Bathurst and the surrounding, enter your dates and destination into the map below.
+To browse more hotels in Bathurst and the surrounding, enter your dates and destination into the search box below.

 Bathurst Holiday Parks